rayhanur-rahman/resumewebsitebuilder/milestone4/Deploy.md

 2. Next, from the ``Apps`` section in the left panel, click on the ``resumebot``.
 This is our designed bot that is deployed on the server.

 3. Follow the acceptance test instructions in the following to start, continue, and terminate conversations with our bot.
+    Apart from this, we have also invited both our TAs to join the slack channel.
+The can accept the invitation and test it from their       account as well.
 ### Acceptace test instructions
 ### Use-Case #1: Initiate a session with a resumebot
 #### Instructions: